-Services that are covered for you What you must pay who en you get these services including your medical conditions and your geographic location.
+Services that are covered for you What you must pay when you get these services including your medical conditions and your geographic location.
 If the patient is approved by the hospitalist, the Intake Employee will conduct a Safety Screening with the patient to ensure the patient's home is safe for both the patient and for providers who deliver patient care in their home.
 The Safety Screening assesses for safety issues such as presence of a caregiver in the home, potential fall risks, running water, reliable cell phone coverage, etc. If a patient passes the Safety Screening, the patient can be admitted into the program contingent on the patient providing consent.
 You will receive treatment and monitoring at home from a team of providers.
 Conditions which are eligible to be treated with this benefit can include: asthma, bronchitis, and other respiratory systems diagnosis; heart failure and shock; simple pneumonia and pleurisy; chronic obstructive pulmonary disease (COPD); cellulitis; kidney and urinary tract infections (UTI).
-Urgently needed services In-Network Out-of-Network Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but, given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
-Examples of urgently needed services that the plan must cover \$25 Copay for each Medicare-covered urgent care visit. \$100 Copay for worldwide urgent care services. \$25 Copay for each Medicare-covered urgent care visit. \$100 Copay for worldwide urgent care services. out of network are i) you need immediate care during the weekend, or ii) you are temporarily outside the service area of the plan.
+Urgently needed services In-Network Out-of-Network Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but, given your circumstences, it is \$25 Copay for each Medicare-covered urgent care visit. \$25 Copay for each Medicare-covered urgent care visit. medical care but, given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
+Examples of urgently needed services that the plan must cover \$100 Copay for worldwide urgent care services. \$100 Copay for worldwide urgent care services. out of network are i) you need immediate care during the weekend, or ii) you are temporarily outside the service area of the plan.
 Services must be immediately needed and medically necessary.
-If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then your plan will cover the urgently needed services from a provider out-of-network.
-00,000 for supplemental soutside the United States.
+If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then your plan will cover the urgently needed services from a provider out-of- network.
+Coverage limited to \$100,000 for supplemental emergency/urgent services outside the United State